joseajimenezjr/geminizeio-nextjs/README.md

 ![Geminize IO Logo](https://hebbkx1anhila5yf.public.blob.vercel-storage.com/Favicon-dark-TCRh0L4cFUo5bEkp6OVorSUlogaWFf.png)

 Geminize IO is a digital accessory management platform for off-road enthusiasts.
-The application allows users to control and manage their vehicle accessories through a web interface with Bluetooth connectivity.
+The application allows users to control and manage their vehicle accessories through a web interface with Bluetooth connectivity..

 ## Table of Contents